hsherl/hsherl.github.io/content/supervisions/ethics.md

 Primary reading:

-- Singer, 'Famine, Affluence, and Morality'
+- Singer, 'Famine, Affluence, and Morality'.
-- Baron, 'Kantian Ethics Almost Without Apology'
+- Baron, 'Kantian Ethics Almost Without Apology'.
-- Buss, 'Needs (Someone Else's), Projects (My Own), and Reasons'
+- Buss, 'Needs (Someone Else's), Projects (My Own), and Reasons'.
-- Wolf, 'Moral Saints'
+- Wolf, 'Moral Saints'.

 Further reading:

-- Unger, 'Living High and Letting Die: Our illusion of innocence'
+- Unger, 'Living High and Letting Die: Our illusion of innocence'.
-- Melden, 'Saints and Heroes'
+- Melden, 'Saints and Heroes'.
-- Herman, 'The Scope of Moral Requirement'
+- Herman, 'The Scope of Moral Requirement'.
-- Cullity, 'The Moral Demands of Affluence'
+- Cullity, 'The Moral Demands of Affluence'.
-- Hill, 'Meeting Needs and Doing Favors'
+- Hill, 'Meeting Needs and Doing Favors'.
-- Murphy, 'The Demands of Beneficence'
+- Murphy, 'The Demands of Beneficence'.
-- Miller, 'Beneficence, Duty and Distance'
+- Miller, 'Beneficence, Duty and Distance'.

 ### 3.2 Aggregation